Q. What is CAPS and why is it important?

-A. The only hole in your new walk-in shower will be for the drain.
+A. Fixed Today Sydney will need to make a hole in your new walk-in shower will be for the drain.
 Tubs and tub/showers have the drain hole as well as the overflow hole unless otherwise specified.
 To cut holes for plumbing fixtures, the use of a hole saw is recommended.
 A carbide hole saw is preferred, but a fine-toothed sharp saw will also work.
 The hole should be cut from the finished side out.
 Applying masking tape on the cut line over the gelcoat can be used to minimize chipping.

 Q. When I set my tub/shower or shower stall into the alcove, the unit tips to the back.
 Is there meant to be a void under the unit?

 A. When installing the unit, the only portion that touches the floor when the unit is leveled is the front threshold or apron and the rear leveling block(s).
 There will be a void underneath the unit for drain clearance purposes.
 Leaving a void under the unit is acceptable as the unit has been tested to three hundred pounds (ANSI Standard Z124.1 & 2).
 If desired, the void can be eliminated by setting the unit in wet cement or mortar.
 Please note that this does not apply to most accessible shower models.

 Q. May I cut out a section of the shower wall for an existing window?

 A. Yes.
 Because of the structural integrity of the walls, cutting portions out of the bathing unit out for windows is allowed.
 To cut the window opening out of your shower use a carbide tip saw (preferred) or a standard circular saw or reciprocating saw with a fine tooth blade.
 Applying masking tape on the cut line over the gelcoat can be used to minimize chipping.
 Note that window trim kits are available for trimming out your window.